 This website is a starting point for anyone interested in learning the truth about what the holy record teaches.
 There are links to additional sites on the right for those who wish to go deeper, whether it be on its doctrine, purpose, or history.
 If you love Jesus, you will fall in love with this book as well:

 11 And the vision of all is become unto you as the words of a book that is sealed, which men deliver to one that is learned, saying, Read this, I pray thee: and he saith, I cannot; for it is sealed:

 12 And the book is delivered to him that is not learned, saying, Read this, I pray thee: and he saith, I am not learned.
 (Old Testament | Isaiah 29:11-12)

-That prophecy IS referring to The Holy Book of Mormon, and this statement by Our Lord refers to the people of the book:
+That prophecy is referring to The Holy Book of Mormon, and the following statement by Our Lord refers to the people of the book:

 3 Behold, I would exhort you that when ye shall read these things, if it be wisdom in God that ye should read them, that ye would remember how merciful the Lord hath been unto the children of men, from the creation of Adam even down until the time that ye shall receive these things, and ponder it in your hearts.

 4 And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost.

 5 And by the power of the Holy Ghost ye may know the truth of all things.
 (Book of Mormon | Moroni 10)